msbemba/microsoft-365-docs/microsoft-365/compliance/create-retention-policies.md

 There is also a maximum number of policies that are supported for a tenant: 10,000.
 However, for Exchange Online, the maximum number is 1,800.
 The maximum number includes retention policies, retention label policies, and auto-apply retention policies.

+In general, The workaround would be to use groups instead when exceeding 1000 mailboxes per inclusion/exclusion.

 If your retention policies are likely to be subject to these limitations, use the default configuration that applies to the entire location because these policies don't have any limitations.

 To use the optional configuration to scope your retention settings, make sure the **Status** of that location is **On**, and then use the links to include or exclude specific users, Microsoft 365 groups, or sites.